 When I’m not working on an all-consuming project, I spend around 20 hours per week looking for new opportunities and bidding on projects.
 My goal is to have 10 hours of billable work every week and use the remaining 10 to work on content that is fun and will eventually lead to paid work.
 As long as I can pay my bills, I’m happy with that breakdown of a 40 hour work week.

-I have figured out a formula that keeps me interested and flexible.
-I go around the lake anytime I feel like it and I am rarely not able to make time for a trip.
-I see music shows or movies at the theater on a weekly basis because I believe that they contribute positively towards my creative stamina.
+The formula above keeps me interested and flexible.
+I go for a walk around the lake anytime I want and I always find a way to make time for a trip.
+I see life music shows or go to the movie theater on a weekly basis because experiences contribute positively towards my creative stamina.

 There is always room for growth.
-If I were to cut my bidding hours in half (from 20 to 10), and turn half of that time into billable hours, I would have an ideal situation.
-My work week would look like this:
+I’d like to cut my bidding hours in half (from 20 to 10), and turn half that time into billable hours.
+My ideal work week would look like this:

-To me, the breakdown above is the epitome of a balanced independent work life.
+The breakdown above is the epitome of a balanced independent work life for me.
 My secret is to be proactive and open to new opportunities.
-With that said, I’m off to take a call for a part-time gig as a transcriber.
-Wish me luck!
+Right now for example, I’m off to take a call for a part-time gig as a transcriber.